Docs

 Timeout and GPU

---timeout sets the maximum render time in seconds.
+Cetus has no total render deadline by default. --timeout sets an optional maximum render time in seconds, and --timeout 0 disables that deadline.
 GPU stays enabled by default for WebGL, Three.js, and shader animations.
 Use --no-gpu on CI, Docker, or headless Linux servers where GPU drivers are not available.

 cetus render cetus.html -o out.mp4 --timeout 600